SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 | **active**      | `bool`           | `true` (`false` if no longer accepting apps)         |
 | **source**      | `str`            | "Contribution" (Don't change.
 'Simplify' denotes internship added from Simplify's database)                        |

-The file should look something like this:
+After adding your submission, the file should look something like this:
 ```json
 [
     {